Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 In his mother’s world none of these things, absolutely none of them, mattered.

 Jeremy hoped his brain wouldn’t get frazzled the way hers was.
-He also knew he was a much different person than she was, and that he’d never understand her completely.
+He also knew he was a much different person than she was, and that he’d never understand her.

 Jeremy thought about his grandma.
 She had been nothing like his mother.
 They lived with her in a two-bedroom apartment from the time he was born.
 It was his grandma who raised him.
 Jeremy believed that his grandma was the best mom any kid could ask for.
 When he was little she’d read to him, and he’d follow along and quickly learned to read.
 She’d sing to him, not just nursery rhyme songs but current pop hits, and he’d sing along with her.
 She checked and would help him with his homework.
 She praised him when he brought home report cards that were all A’s.
 She taught him how to ride a bicycle.
 She liked it when he’d have his friends come over to play.
 She took him to see the Oakland Athletics play baseball; they were her favorite team.
 She didn’t push him into Little League when he didn’t show any interest in playing her favorite game.
 She encouraged him to do the things he was interested in.

 His mother worked nights from six p.m. until two a.m. as a bartender or a waitress and she seldom took a day off.
 She preferred that shift because it generated excellent tips.
-During the week he’d leave for school before she’d get up.
+During the week he’d leave for school before she’d get up, and when he got home she had already left for work.
 Jeremy almost never saw her except on the weekends after she got up at noon until she had to leave for work.
 His grandma was his mother.
 His mother was like an aunt, or maybe a stranger, who lived with them.

 When Jeremy was ten his mother came into some money and bought the house he was living in now.
 It was much nicer than the apartment because he had his own bedroom.
 It had a big backyard where he and his friends could play.